Specifications

 Aircraft Details

-- Executive interior: five main cabin seats with upgraded headrests, two-place divan, aft belted lavatory seat, tan leather and beige carpet
+- Executive interior: five main cabin seats with upgraded AVFAB headrests, two-place forward divan, aft belted lavatory seat, tan leather, beige closed loop carpet

-- Exterior: snow white with charcoal gray metallic and arctic blue metallic stripes, new 2/2020
+- Exterior: snow white with charcoal gray metallic and arctic blue metallic stripes, painted 2/2020 by Elliott Aviation

 About this Model